mantidproject/mantid/docs/source/release/v3.13.0/indirect_inelastic.rst

 -------------------------

 - Added 'Sum Files' checkbox to ISIS Calibration, to sum a specified range of input files on load.
-- Add custom method to specify detector grouping in ISISEnergyTransfer as individual spectra or a range.
+- Detector grouping in ISISEnergyTransfer:  add custom grouping method to allow specific spectra or ranges, and the 'groups' method now includes all spectra including remainder.

 Algorithms
 ----------